btcpayserver/btcpayserver-doc/FAQ/FAQ-Synchronization.md

 ### Cause 1: Not enough CPU

-We recommend 2 CPU while synchronizing, however some hosting providers throttle your CPU if you us too much.
+We recommend 2 CPU while synchronizing; however some hosting providers throttle your CPU if you use too much.

 Check with